ISE Cryptography — Lecture 06

 Key Commitment

-• A ciphertext/tag pair binds to exactly one secret key
+• Key commitment: a ciphertext binds to exactly one key

 Conclusion